 While it doe’s get plenty of reviews, both good and bad, can it withstand a 400 lb person using it daily and still last for years to come?.
-Lets find out!.
+Let us find out!.

 400 Pound Treadmill Review

-The first good sign is that it does have a wide running surface and the grab rails are longer, in fact double then standard length of 9 inches.
+The first good sign is that it does have a wide running surface and the grab rails are longer, in fact more than dounle the standard length of 9 inches.
 Which I find very handy when your on the plus size of life.
 The space directly in front of the LCD monitor is very spacious, so you won’t feel constricted like you can in slimmer models.

 Plus with the decent price tag it’s hard to say no to this treadmill, even if you only use it for 12-24 months.
 Once you have lost some weight and gained fitness (seen proof the treadmills working for you), that’s when it’s a good idea to upgrade to a lifetime commitment to a more expensive model.